imReallyUnoriginal/PlotTwist/CONTRIBUTING.md

 The philosophy for this project is to use high-level abstraction to make charts as easy to work with as possible.

-If you want Laravel-ChartJS to have a feature it currently doesn't, open an issue on GitHub that describes the feature you would like to see, why you need it, and how you think it should work.
+If you want PlotTwist to have a feature it currently doesn't, open an issue on GitHub that describes the feature you would like to see, why you need it, and how you think it should work.